CPK Insurance

 Coverage in Idaho often centers on professional liability for speech therapists, general liability, and, for some practices, a business owners policy.
 That can help with professional errors, negligence, client claims, legal defense, slip and fall, and property coverage needs, depending on the policy and setting.

 Speech therapist insurance cost in Idaho varies by practice type, location, limits, deductible, claims history, and whether you need bundled coverage.
-The state average in the data provided is $201 to $805 per month, but actual pricing varies by your specific risk profile.
+Actual pricing depends on your specific risk profile.

 Idaho requires workers' compensation for businesses with 1 or more employees, unless an exemption applies.
 Many commercial leases also require proof of general liability coverage, and some practices may need commercial auto if they use vehicles for business travel.